starryjay/Fairness-In-AI-Fashion/README.md

 ---
 ### Background
 The goal of this analysis is to evaluate fairness and bias in the fashion industry.
 This repository contains code and plots for the Exploratory Data Analysis (EDA) portion of our investigation.
-Data was sourced from the [Fashion Model Directory](https://www.fashionmodeldirectory.com/), [Models.com](https://models.com/), and [Copy Magazine's Instagram profile](https://www.instagram.com/magazinecopy/).

 ### How to Run
 1. Create a venv and clone repository.